Skip to Content

 You may be concerned with whether your children are learning letters and numbers, or reciting the days and months in order.

-During the preschool years, learning the letters and numbers is actually not as important as you might think!
+During the preschool years, learning the letters and numbers is not quite as important as you might think!

 Why?
 Because your child will learn those things easily when they are ready.
 And they will be ready because they will have engaged in the right activities that develop pre-reading, pre-writing and early maths skills.